kstolen0/kstolen0.github.io/_drafts/2025-06-08-concurrency-in-kotlin.md

 1. Fetch instruction from cache
 2. Decode the instruction
-3. Execute the instruction in the ALU
+3. Execute the instruction
-4. Store the result of the instruction in cache/RAM
+4. Store the result of the instruction

 In a single core computer, all instructions are run serially.
 The CPU doesnt have a concept of "different tasks".
 This is managed beyond the hardware layer.